geosir/clubhub/README.md

 You can log in with the superuser credentials you created during installation; after logging in, you can create more users with different passwords and privileges.

 Administering events is easy.
 First, enter the event view by clicking on the "Events" link in the administration panel.
 Then, simply select the events you want to approve for display and choose "Approve selected events" in the Actions dropdown and hit "Go".
 You can also modify individual events by clicking on their name.
+When you do this, you'll see a page where you can edit the event fully.
+Some event properties of note include:

+* **Campus-internal?** - Enabling this option restricts the event to only logged-in users.
+Use this in conjunction with the `ALLOWED_EMAIL_SUFFIX` setting (explained below) to limit event visibility to only students and staff at your institution.
+* **Hub Group** - Assign events to groups so that different sets of events can be displayed at different locations.
+For example, perhaps a the Robotics Club would like their members to easily find their events.
+Then their events can be assigned to a `robotics` Hub Group, such that when users go to the `/h/robotics` URL, they'll only see events in that group.
+If the club has their own TV display and would like to show a slideshow of their events, then they can use `/present/h/robotics` to show only their events.
+Events can be added to multiple groups, and events in the `universal` group are displayed on the default index and present pages.
+* **Event Owners** - Events can be assigned to users.
+Users with Editor permissions (explained below) can edit events assigned to them by going to the `/admin` URL and clicking on "Events" in the administration panel.
+* **Don't show on Club Hub LIVE** - Don't show the event in any slideshows.
+* **Don't show in the event listing.** - Don't show the event in the front-page listing or any `/h` group listings.
+The event will still appear in slideshows unless the previous option is also enabled.
+* **Slide Duration** - Control how long the event slide is shown for in the slideshow.

 You can enlist other users to help you with administration.
 There are three kinds of users: